All About Couriers and Messengers

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 95,000 jobs for Courier or Messenger in 2016 (in the United States).
+In the United States, there were 95,000 jobs for Courier or Messenger in 2016.
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 10,900 new jobs for Courier or Messenger by 2026.
-There will be an estimated 10,100 positions for Courier or Messenger per year.
+Due to new job openings and attrition, there will be an average of 10,100 job openings in this field each year.

 The states with the most job growth for Courier or Messenger are Colorado, Utah, and Florida.
 Watch out if you plan on working in Kansas, Mississippi, or Alaska.
 These states have the worst job growth for this type of profession.